 - What services does the ICC offer for newly admitted students?

 - The Internship and Career Center (ICC) supports students with their professional and career preparation and development.
 We help students achieve their career goals and improve their career readiness.
 We offer career advising with our professional career and peer staff.
-In response to the COVID-19 pandemic, ICC advising appointments are currently offered virtually via phone or video.
+ICC advising appointments are currently offered in-person and virtually via phone or video.
 Check our website for more information (https://icc.ucdavis.edu/).
 During advising appointments, you can ask our advisors questions pertaining to finding jobs and internships, resume and cover letter writing help, interview practice, and any other career related topic.

 The ICC also hosts Internship and Career Fairs every quarter.
 The career fairs bring hundreds of employers to our campus who are looking to hire UC Davis students!
 Held in the ARC Pavilion, students and alumni have a chance to network with recruiters at employer tables.
 Facebook, PepsiCo, Chevron, and many more employers have attended and are ready to hire UC Davis Aggies.
 You can check Handshake to see which employers will participate before attending.
 Fairs are currently being held virtually on Handshake.

 The ICC hosts career-related workshops in South Hall, with topics ranging from resume basics, interview skills, networking, how to find jobs and internships, and more.

 To learn more about what the ICC offers, be sure to explore our website, and don't hesitate to reach out to our professional staff if you have questions

 - How do I find a job or an internship?